neurodatascience/QLS612-Overview/setup/windows.md

 #### Creating an SSH key for GitHub

-When following the GitHub docs below, make sure to select the **Linux** instructions.
+> **Important**: When following the GitHub docs in the steps below, make sure to:
+> - Select the **Linux** instructions at the top of the page
+> - Run all commands in your Ubuntu terminal

 {% include gh-ssh-key-setup.html %}